emretto/benchmark-hadoop-on-paas/warmup-sessions/install hadoop on virtual environment.md

 ## Installing Hadoop on Virtualbox:

-We assume that ubuntu 18.04 on VirtualBox is already installed.
-Installing ubuntu on Virtualbox is a straightforward process, plenty of resources providing installation instructions can be found on the internet.
+We assume that **ubuntu 18.04** on VirtualBox is already installed.
+Installing ubuntu on Virtualbox is a straightforward process, after a quick internet search plenty of resources providing installation instructions can be found.

 The Hadoop version we are going to use is 2.7.5, meaning Java 8 is required.
 Before starting with Java installation, an update with the apt sources is necessary to make sure the repositories are up to date.

 ```
 $ sudo apt update
 $ sudo apt upgrade
 ```
 By running the command below, OpenJDK 8 will be installed:

 ```
 $ sudo apt install openjdk-8-jdk -y
 ```